jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 > - Native Americans were understood to be potential voters, but few in
 >   fact ever were able to vote during the antebellum era

-## Other classes of people
+## Other Classes of People

-> - Despite the abolition of property requirements, most Americans did
->   not believe that all adult white males were entitled to full
+> - Even after property requirements were abolished, not all adult white
->   membership in the political community
+>   males were considered full members of the political community.
-> - Pauper exclusions were not antiquated carryovers of colonial
+>   - Pauper exclusions were not old colonial rules; they were new
->   precedents; they were generally *new* constitutional provisions,
->   often *adopted at the same conventions that abolished property or
+>     constitutional provisions often introduced alongside property or
->   taxpaying requirements*
+>     tax requirement eliminations.
-> - The exclusion of paupers constituted a direct rejection of claims
+>   - Excluding paupers directly rejected the idea of universal suffrage
->   that suffrage was a right that ought to be universal among white
->   males
+>     for all white males.
-> - These exclusions made clear that individuals had to maintain a
+> - These exclusions emphasized that individuals needed a basic level of
->   minimal level of *economic self-sufficiency* in order to *possess
->   political rights*
+>   economic self-sufficiency to possess political rights.
->   - a man who accepted public support surrendered his independence and
+>   - Receiving public support meant giving up independence and losing
->     therefore lost the capacity to function as a citizen
+>     the ability to function as a citizen.

 ## Felons

-> - The right to vote also was withheld from another group of men who
->   violated prevailing social norms, those who had committed crimes,
->   particularly felonies or so-called infamous crimes
+- Voting rights were denied to men who broke social norms, especially those who committed felonies or infamous crimes.
-> - Disfranchisement for such crimes had a long history in English,
->   European, and even Roman law, and it was hardly surprising that the
+- This practice of disfranchisement had historical roots in English, European, and Roman law, and it was also adopted in American law.
->   principle of attaching civil disabilities to the commission of
->   crimes appeared in American law as well
-> - Disfranchisement served as retribution for committing a crime and as
->   a deterrent to future criminal behavior
+- Disfranchisement served as both punishment for the crime and a deterrent against future criminal behavior.

-## Felons
+## Felons and Voting Rights

-> - Between 1776 and 1821, eleven state constitutions either expressly
->   prohibited men with criminal convictions from voting or empowered
->   their legislatures to enact laws disfranchising men based on
+- Between 1776 and 1821, eleven state constitutions either explicitly banned men with criminal convictions from voting or gave their legislatures the authority to disenfranchise based on criminal conduct.
->   criminal activity
-> - By the eve of the Civil War, more than two dozen states excluded
->   those who had committed serious crimes, with many of the
+- By the time of the Civil War, more than two dozen states excluded individuals who had committed serious crimes, with many of these provisions enacted after the removal of property and tax-paying requirements.
->   disfranchising provisions enacted in the wake of the abolition of
->   property and tax-paying requirements

 ## Residency Requirements